The Andes of Peru and Bolivia

 Our focus on this trip is to take in the rich history of the area by visiting not only ruins, but the vibrant contemporary culture that still honors its connections to its past.
 The European Conquest of the Inka Empire undeniably left its mark on this part of the world, particularly in its architecture, language and religion, but the people here never abandoned their connections to their deep past.
 Even the Inka language, Quechua, is still widely spoken throughout the countryside.

 At first glance, this trip may resemble a more mainstream travel package, but our focus on shamanism and shamanic culture sets us apart.
 From the Lake Titicaca Region, legendary home of the first Inka, Manco Capac, to the Sacred Valley surrounding Cusco, the Capitol he established there, we will join in ceremony as we learn about the spiritual traditions of the Inka people and their descendants today.
-We will be accompanied by and work with at least two shamans, sometimes more, as we visit important spiritual centers including the Islands of the Sun and the Moon, Tiahuanaco, Tipon, and of course, Machu Picchu.
+At each stage of our journey, we will be accompanied by and work with local shamans as we visit important spiritual centers including the Islands of the Sun and the Moon, Tiahuanaco, the Sacred Valley, and Cusco.
+And of course, there will also be an option to visit Machu Picchu.

-One very important part of our trip is a brief visit to the contemporary village, Patabamba.
+After our first night in Cusco, we will travel to the contemporary village, Patabamba.
 Here, the people continue to live in close connection to the Earth, with the men of the village practicing the traditional Andean agriculture, using tools and techniques passed down to them through countless generations.
 The women of Patabamba are renowned for their traditional textile skills, producing stunningly beautiful weavings on back-strap looms.
 These textiles are produced with locally sourced materials, which they will invite us to help collect, then demonstrate their use.
 I have become very fond of these people and look forward to seeing them each time I am in the Sacred Valley.
 For a closer look, go to our ‘Past Trips’ page to read more about this wonderful place.

 Patabamba is located in the mountains above the Sacred Valley, (at around 13,000 ft above sea level), and boasts one of the most spectacular views of the river valley below.
-We will generally spend at least two days here as their guests.
+We will return to Cusco for the night.

 As with all of our trips, the exact itinerary will vary from visit to visit, so watch for announcements on our newsletter.
 This trip starts and ends at the Lima International Airport.
-Published fares for the trip include all domestic travel within Peru, regular meals and lodging.
-It does not include snacks, souvenirs or alcoholic beverages.
+Published fares for the trip include all domestic travel within Peru, opening and closing dinners and lodging.
+It does not include tips, daily meals, souvenirs or alcoholic beverages.
 Lodging is based on double or triple rooms.
 Single rooms may be available at an extra charge.
 Travel insurance is highly recommended and is usually available at a reasonable cost from your airline or travel agent.
 Contact us to request a registration package or for any questions or concerns.